Frame25/webpack-template/README.md

 ## Branches

 There are several versions:
-1. The very simple project witout any framework, only Vue.
+1. The very simple project witout any framework, only Vue to call:
-To call:
 ```
 git checkout master
 ```
-2. With framework [Bootstrap-Vue](https://bootstrap-vue.js.org/docs/), that gives us all Bootstrap styles and components made on Vue, not on jQuery.
+2. With framework [Bootstrap-Vue](https://bootstrap-vue.js.org/docs/), that gives us all Bootstrap styles and components made on Vue, not on jQuery to call:
-To call:
 ```
 git checkout bootstrap-vue
 ```

 ## Notes